 A left lateral abdominal incision is used to expose the kidney.
 A clip is placed around the left renal artery (Goldblatt I and II) in order to reduce the renal blood flow.
-For the Goldblatt I method, another incision is made in the right lateral abdominal wall and a right-nephrectomy is also performed.
+For the Goldblatt I method, a right-nephrectomy is also performed.
 Can be performed in rat and mice.

 Myocardial Infarction (MI) - Ligation of left anterior descending (LAD) coronary artery

 A left lateral thoracotomy is performed on anesthetized and ventilated animal to expose the heart.
 A ligature near the insertion of the left auricular appendage is placed and tied around the left descending coronary artery.
 Occlusion of the artery is verified by the rapid blanching of the left ventricle.
 The ends of the occluding ligature are trimmed and the chest and skin incision are closed.

 For ischemia/reperfusion studies, the procedure is identical to the MI procedure, however the ligature is left in place for a predetermined amount of time (normally 30 or 60 minutes), and then removed prior to chest closure.